What is the NDIS?

 It is the central body that provides information and referrals, linking participants to services and activities in order to deliver the best individualised NDIS plans.

-Taking a lifetime approach, the agency will continue to provide the NDIS for people with disability, their family and carers for as long as they need to improve overall outcomes.
+The NDIA will continue to provide support for eligible people with disability, their families and carers through the NDIS for as long as they need to improve overall participant outcomes.

 NDIS objectives

-The scheme recognises that needs and goals are different for everyone but the overall aim is to:
+The scheme recognises that needs and goals are different for everyone but some of the general focuses are to:

 The NDIS funds supports that are are necessary for you to achieve your goals.